Last Updated on 20 August 2024 by Stu Edwards

 The targeting setting should ideally be set at Observation to better understand your audience and ad performance.

-Read this guide on Targeting vs Observation for more details:
+Read this guide on Targeting vs Observation for more detail.

 Google Ads audience segments